planetfederal/workshops/workshops/data_configs/slides/raster.md

 - File format/characteristics is crucial
 - Optimizations for single files should be applied in all other cases as well
-- "Un-tiling" is a good idea in some cases (don't abuse the advance features)
+- "Un-tiling" is a good idea in some cases (don't abuse the advanced features)

 ---